Tag Archives: Steel

 Steel columns and beams of One World Trade Center Under Construction.
 3/5/2010.
 Photo: © SMS

-Walk down any city construction site and you’re bound to see a network of steel beams and columns rising from the ground.
+Walk down any city construction site, and you’ll see a network of steel beams and columns rising from the ground.
 Why are they using steel?
 Because steel is strong, durable, and easy to work with.
 It is the iron alloy of choice for building construction.

-If you’re wondering how steel is manufactured, wonder no more!
-In this blog post, we’ll explain the process from start to finish.
+If you’re wondering how steel is manufactured, look no further!
+This blog post will explain the process from start to finish.

 History of Steel

-The emergence of steel can be traced back to the Iron Age when it is used to make swords.
-History experts say that the original creators of steel were the Hittites, a middle-eastern civilization that existed during the Bronze Age and later into the Iron age, between 1400 and 1200 B.C. in what is now Syria and Turkey.
-They learned that by heating iron with carbon, a stronger metallic substance could be made.
+The emergence of steel can be traced back to the Iron Age when it was used to make swords.
+History experts say that the original creators of steel were the Hittites.
+This Middle Eastern civilization existed during the Bronze Age and later into the Iron Age, between 1400 and 1200 B.C., in Syria and Turkey.
+They learned that heating iron with carbon could make a stronger metallic substance.

 Illustration of blacksmith forging steel